korniko98/pivot-atlas/docs/artifacts/domain.md

 While querying a domain for its resolving IP address is called forward DNS (fDNS for short), the opposite query is known as reverse DNS (or rDNS).
 Analysts can perform such lookups using [DNS tools](/tools/#dns) such as [DNSChecker](https://dnschecker.org/).

-!!! abstract inline end "Example"

-	Embee Research analyzed passive DNS data related to several domains associated with ACTINIUM in order to surface additional IP addresses to which they previously resolved.[^3]

 ####:octicons-arrow-right-24: IP addresses to which it previously resolved

 Pivoting to past DNS records is especially useful when investigating a long-term campaign or cases in which a threat actor has already shut down their operations.

 Historic DNS resolutions can be based on either passive DNS collection (pDNS), which involves continuously recording DNS queries from various sources and aggregating their results into a queryable database, or active forward DNS collection (fDNS), which involves regularly querying for known domains and storing their resolutions.

+!!! abstract "Example"

+	Embee Research analyzed passive DNS data related to several domains associated with ACTINIUM in order to surface additional IP addresses to which they previously resolved.[^3]

 ??? example "Try it out"